 Get (3) three sets of Collagen Eye Masks when you buy from Dec.
 11 – 18, 2017.
 No minimum order required; no promo codes needed.
 Valid for site orders only.
 Orders must be paid before Dec.
 18 2 PM.
 Go to kombucha.ph/shop now!

 Have you seen that “unicorn” drink that changes colors?
 If you have, were you also mesmerized like me?
-I’m talking about the drink that you see around Instagram and facebook that as an ombre color of dark blue to purple to magenta.
+I’m talking about the drink that you see around Instagram and facebook that turns from dark blue to purple to magenta.
 When I first saw it, my first thought was, “Wow, how did they do that?”
 And then I discovered the Butterfly Pea Tea.

 What is the Butterfly Pea?